Easy Chimichurri Recipe From Costa Rica

 This chimichurri Costa Rica recipe is pretty simple and pretty standard.
 You can really use any type of tomato, I often use Roma tomatoes when I can’t get ripe hothouse tomatoes.
 This recipe really doesn’t work with canned tomatoes- I tried it once and it was just not good.

-I also tried to use lemon juice once instead of fresh lime- no bueno.
-You could use the lime juice from the container as they sell in grocery stores, but the recipe doesn’t taste the same.
+I also tried to use lemon juice once instead of fresh lime–no bueno.
+You could use the lime juice from the container that they sell in grocery stores, but the recipe doesn’t taste the same.

 Our Most Popular Costa Rican Recipes: